jendabek/BlenderRenderController/README.md

 	- This is caused some incompatibility with Win7 UAC, runnig as administrator won't work either.
 	- This will probably affect you if one of the required programs is installed in a protected folder (like "Program Files")
 	- Work-around: Launch _BlenderRenderController.exe_ from the command line, you can make a _.bat_ file for convenience.

+- If the output of your blend project is set to a location one folder below the project's location AND your using RELATIVE paths, BRC won't be able to parse it and it'll set the output to the blend file location.
+Use absolute paths to avoid this issue or change the path once loaded.

 ## CREDITS